Barnardo’s Sexual Exploitation Children’s Outreach Service

 - Children and young people who are exploited can be subject to physical abuse and imprisonment by the perpetrators

-Wendy Shepherd, Children’s Service Manager in the North East says:
+Elizabeth Phillips, Children’s Service Manager in the North East says:

 I believe that sexual exploitation is becoming more organised; the criminals who abuse are more sophisticated.
 There are networks of older men grooming and trafficking children within the UK.
 It’s a growing phenomenon and it’s extremely difficult to police.
 Another area of concern for the practitioners is the number of children who go missing repeatedly and are found to have been sexually exploited.